Chart Color Schemes

 Blakehurst has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects have been identified by AreaSearch as potentially impacting the area: Allen & George South Hurstville, Blakehurst Marina & Residential Precinct Proposal, Shipwrights Bay Residential Development, Sydney Metro City and Southwest - Future Hurstville Extension.
+AreaSearch has identified five infrastructure projects that could impact the area significantly.
+These include Allen & George South Hurstville, Blakehurst Marina & Residential Precinct Proposal, Shipwrights Bay Residential Development, and Sydney Metro City and Southwest - Future Hurstville Extension.
+The following list provides details on those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.